ziqian98/ziqian98.github.io/_pages/about.md

 * ### Algorithms for NLP
 * Language Technologies Institute, Carnegie Mellon University, 2019.8 - 2019.12
-  * Implemented a trigram language model with Kneser-Ney Smoothing, which takes 3 minutes for building model from 9 million sentences and 200s to decode 2000 test sentences, by applying cache and bit packing trick.
+  * Implemented a trigram language model with Kneser-Ney Smoothing, which takes 3 minutes for building model from 9 million sentences and 200s to decode 2000 test sentences, by applying cache and bit packing trick, with **30.62** in BLEU score.
-  * Implemented a generative PCFG parser by CKY algorithm for parts-of-speech tagging, training SVM to rerank candidate parsers, reaches 85.82 F1 Score.
+  * Implemented a generative PCFG parser by CKY algorithm for parts-of-speech tagging, training SVM to rerank candidate parsers, reaches **85.82** F1 Score.
+  * Generated word alignments between English and French sentence by HMM using Viterbi and EM algorithm with **0.1976** of AER
   * A reimplementation of the CNN baseline model for text classification (ACC:81.9%) in the paper:[Convolutional Neural Networks for Sentence Classification](https://arxiv.org/pdf/1408.5882.pdf)

 * ### Computer System Design
 * Computer Science Deparment, Carnegie Mellon University, 2019.4 - 2019.8
-  * Designed a **cache simulator** with hit, miss, evict (LRU) behaviors, a **shell program** with job control and I/O redirections.
+  * Designed a **cache simulator** with hit, miss, evict (LRU Policy) behaviors, a **shell program** with job control and I/O redirections.
   * Implemented a **dynamic memory allocator library** in C including malloc, free, calloc, realloc features, using segregated free lists with first-fit search, immediate coalescing of free blocks, and a separate singly linked list for small free blocks.